 Treasury Notes (T-Notes)

 Unlike T-Bills, T-Notes have a minimum maturity of 2 years and increase in various increments up to 10 years.
 The current annual interest rate for a 2-year T-Note is .625% and a 10-year is up to around 2.25%.
 Why the difference?
 Simple economics, which note has more exposure to inflation changes?
 Did you forecast the recession of 2008 before or after the recession hit?
-So the longer the exposure, the more interest the buyer desires.
+The longer the exposure, the more interest the buyer desires.
 Now, remember, this is a federal government piece of paper.
-Not that there isn’t risk in an entity that owes $17 TRILLION to various entities to fund its operations.
+Not that there isn’t risk in an entity that owes $22 TRILLION to various entities to fund its operations.
 Seriously, our government can default but by the shear nature that it has the power to tax the people and pay the debt is the basic security the paper carries.

 This form of investment is a straight forward 30 year document.
 You pay the face value and receive interest from the United States every 6 months.
 At maturity, you receive your face value back.
 Current interest rates are running around 3%.
 Again notice that the longer you are required to hold the paper, the higher the interest rate paid.

 There are other types of government securities.
 Many states issue bonds for particular projects and these usually pay a little more than federal types of treasury instruments.
 But there is a slightly higher risk involved.
 Many state bonds are designed for particular projects like highways or sewer systems and so on.
-So the bond revenue is based on the project and often states are not allowed to tax the citizens to cover any shortfalls.
+The bond revenue is based on the project and often states are not allowed to tax the citizens to cover any shortfalls.
 Therefore, a slightly higher return on your investment is built into the price of the bond.
 Sometimes the bonds are tax free at the state level of taxation, thus reducing the interest rate paid on the bond.
-So there are a lot of factors involved in how much interest state bonds pay.
+There are a lot of factors involved in how much interest state bonds pay.
 This is also true for local bonds, usually school or facility construction projects.

 You can purchase higher risk paper such as Bank CD’s (Certificates of Deposit) and receive a relatively low rate of return.
 I often wondered about this because banks don’t have the credit worthiness of government, yet sell these forms of paper for often lower rates of return.
 Goes to show you how the public has more faith in their local bank than they do the government (WARNING CONGRESS, WARNING!).
 To make matters worse, the banks charge greater penalties than the federal government for early withdrawal.
 If you are going to buy a CD, shop around, you’ll be surprised.